 Costs of a Small Bathroom Renovation

 For smaller bathrooms, you can put high-end finishes that won’t hurt your pocket.
-Putting your money into what homebuyers usually look for can help you increase the chance of them buying your house.
+Putting your money into what homebuyers usually look for can help you increase the chance of buying your house.

 Converting to a Full Bath